Precision Sound Reproducers

 Q: You have presented LEGENDS at High End audio shows.
 How do they compare to High End HiFi systems in general?

-it as a revelation to hear such a complete, smooth and realistic
+it as a revelation to hear such a detailed, complete, smooth and

 reproduction.
 Imagine a show where people

-are comparing subtle differences and great qualities in grey scale
+are enjoying noting subtle differences and great qualities of B&W

 rendering, deep blacks and pure whites.

-And then there is this room with a color TV .... and which additionally
+And then there is this room with a full color TV .... and which also

-Q: I thought that sound reflections should be eliminated as much as possible.
+Q: I learned that sound reflections should be eliminated as much as possible.
 Why are your speakers radiating all around instead?

 Q: What is ‘transient distortion’ and why is it so important to avoid it?

-is distortion caused by the inertia (mass) of driver membranes and
+is distortion caused by uncontrolled break-up (flexing) and resonance

-When a loudspeaker reproduces a sine wave, the mass of the moving parts
+When a loudspeaker reproduces a sine wave, the mass of occilating

-is not a problem as they oscillate like a string does.
-Now imagine you
+is not a problem as they often oscillate like a string does, unisono

 able to stop immediately and will continue to produce some movement